 Colleagues can also take part in community team challenges.
 Not only do these provide valuable resource in the community, but they also help colleagues to develop key interpersonal skills, such as communication and leadership, which they can apply in their work environment.

-Our matched funding programme continues to be popular with colleagues who tell us that being able to fundraise for the organisations that are close to their hearts is important to them.
+Our matched funding programme continues to be popular with colleagues, who tell us that being able to fundraise for the organisations that are close to their hearts is important to them.
 We provide matched funding up to £500 per person each year and, in 2021, colleagues’ causes benefited from matched funding of £9,938.

 Volunteering Case Studies